TomusD/muMoE-RNBERT/README.md

 This command fine-tunes the MusicBERT backbone using the μMoE architecture.
 It freezes the first 9 pre-trained layers and applies the Multilinear Mixture of Experts (CP decomposition) to the final 3 layers, using 48 experts as described in the paper.

-> **Important:** Ensure you have downloaded the pre-trained MusicBERT checkpoint before running this command:
+> **Important:** Ensure you have downloaded the pre-trained MusicBERT checkpoint before running this command.

 ```bash
 python musicbert_fork/training_scripts/train_chord_tones.py \